React Native Development FAQ – All You Need To Know

 - Not efficient design-wise – If you consider complicated designs or advanced interactions as a crucial part of your business advantage, you should definitely go for native development.

-- Custom modules – many custom modules are already available, yet, there may be a need for some specific components that you will be forced to build from scratch yourself.
+- Custom modules – you can access many custom modules, yet, there may be a need for some specific components that you will have to build from scratch yourself.

 Before Choosing Reactive Native

 There are still few things you should be aware of before: